AhmedCoolProjects/chartprime-docs/docs/Market Oracle Toolkit/Features Overview/Feature 2.md

 ---
-title: "Feature 2: Reversal Signals"
+title: "Reversal Signals"
-sidebar_position: 2
+sidebar_position: 3
 ---

 The reversal signals found in ChartPrime take a contrarian approach to signal generation.
 Rather than going with the trend; they attempt to predict reversals.
 If enabled with trend signals they will appear blue as to reduce confusion.